DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 ## 2025-04-19

 Today was mostly spent on code decomposition and bug fixes.
-KsStreamTopology's monster-constructor was broken up into setup functions and some helper static functions were also created, namely for creating stylesheets for topology items.
+KsStreamNUMATopology's monster-constructor was broken up into setup functions and some helper static functions were also created, namely for creating stylesheets for topology items.